 It is generally regarded as more of a defensive martial art, considering its techniques and teachings are developed for everyone to prevent as well as get out of challenging situations.
 On the contrary, Aikido's approaches are rather powerful and results-oriented.

 Utilizing joint locks, weight manipulation and throws to be able to accomplish its purpose, form of martial art is extremely effective, which was initially the intent of its founder Morihei Ueshiba.

 There is no true unified belief or philosophy contained in the martial art of Aikido.
 Even while it is full of customs and religion, it is based on living in harmony and peace within the spirit.
-Just by accomplishing a higher spiritual energy, Ueshiba came to understood that the human body is capable of anything.
+Just by accomplishing a higher level of spiritual energy, Ueshiba came to understand that the human body is capable of anything.

 Ueshiba declared that Aikido was not about fighting, but instead a method to reconcile with the universe and help make every human being part of a single giant family.

 Beauty lies in the eye of the beholder

 One of the significant contributions of Asian culture to the modern world is martial arts.
 No one can forget Bruce Lee and his role as the first and foremost martial arts athlete, even before becoming a famous movie star.